DiegoEliasCosta/diegoeliascosta.github.io/_pages/about.md

 - **Videogames.** Videogames was the main reason I ended up choosing Computer Science instead of any other engineering major.
 My first contact with programming was through the RPG Maker, a platform where we could develop (old-school) RPG games, and sometimes we needed to program in Ruby.
 Today, I am still fond of RPG and try to play some of them when I have time.

 - **Movies and Series.** Fantasy and Scify are my favorite genre, but we watch anything good.
 Except for horror movies.
-I can't stand them, and I am no longer 15 where I need to pretend I do.
+I can't stand them.

 - **Board games.** This one I picked up more recently in the urge to transport some of the fun with games to the analogic world.
 I try to play board games with my wife somewhat regularly.